pezipink/asi64/README.md

 :int ; interrupt handler here
 ```
-Finally, a macro `label-loc` will return the 16bit value of the label directly (following the suffic rules) so that you can use it as part of an expression.
+Finally, a macro `label-loc` will return the 16bit value of the label directly (following the suffix rules) so that you can use it as part of an expression.
 For example

 ```racket
 :a  lda @0